 What to Do:

-- Explore the charming Shangri-La Old Town and spin the giant prayer wheel with locals.
+- Explore the charming Dukezong Ancient Town (独克宗古城) and spin the giant prayer wheel with locals.

 - Visit the Songzanlin Monastery 噶丹松赞林寺: also known as the Little Potala Palace, it is the largest Tibetan monastery in Yunnan.